fx2y/treksistem-latest/README.md

 *   **Frontends (`apps/fe-*`):** Deployed to Cloudflare Pages, connected to the Git repository.
 Auto-deploys on pushes to `main` (or `develop` for staging).
 *   **D1 Migrations (`packages/db-schema`):** Applied manually via Wrangler CLI or integrated into deployment script with caution: `wrangler d1 migrations apply TREKSISTEM_DB`.
 *   **CI/CD:** GitHub Actions for linting, building, (testing), and deploying.
 Secrets (Cloudflare API token) managed via GitHub secrets.
+*   **Environments:**
+    *   **Production:** `wrangler.jsonc` default configuration
+    *   **Staging:** `wrangler.jsonc` env.staging configuration
+    *   **Development:** `wrangler.jsonc` env.development configuration

-## 14. Key Architectural Decisions & Trade-offs (Recap)
+## 14. Key Architectural Decisions & Trade-offs

 *   **Low Cost:** Drives technology choices (Cloudflare free tiers, no paid APIs like WA Business or Google Maps for routing initially).
 *   **User-Initiated Notifications:** Relies on WA deep links and web UI polling instead of automated push/SMS.
 *   **Mitra Configurability:** Extensive use of `services.configJson` allows Mitras to define diverse service models.
 This means robust parsing and validation of this JSON is critical.
 *   **OSM/Open Geo Data:** Preferred for mapping and routing to avoid costs.
 Haversine for MVP distance, OSRM/GraphHopper as future enhancement if cost-effective.
+*   **Driver Authentication:** CUID-based URL access for MVP simplicity, with plans for proper tokens post-MVP.
+*   **R2 Public Access:** Direct public access for images in MVP, with plans for proxied endpoint later.

+## 15. Current Implementation Status

+Based on the context summary, the following are implemented:
+*   ✅ Core monorepo structure with Turborepo and pnpm
+*   ✅ Backend worker with Hono framework and modular routing
+*   ✅ Database schema with Drizzle ORM and D1 integration
+*   ✅ Shared types package with Zod schemas
+*   ✅ Frontend applications with Vite, React, TypeScript, and Shadcn/ui
+*   ✅ Authentication systems (CF Access for Mitra, CUID for Driver)
+*   ✅ Order lifecycle management with status tracking
+*   ✅ Dynamic service configuration system
+*   ✅ R2 integration for file uploads
+*   ✅ Development workflow with proper scripts and configurations

-## 15. How to Interact with This AI Assistant
+## 16. How to Interact with This AI Assistant

 *   **Adherence:** When generating code, strictly adhere to the standards, conventions, and patterns outlined in this document.
 *   **Context:** Assume full context from the project's RFCs and Implementation Specifications.
 Refer to them if specific details are needed beyond this `README.MD`.